Nervoic/NvcSave/README.md

 How to use:
 Add the following line to your script to use SaveManager - using NvcUtils.Save;
-There are 4 types of data saving - integer, float, string, Boolean For each type, you can save data, overwrite, get.
+Save manager is support there are 4 types of data saving - integer, float, string, boolean For each type, you can save data, overwrite, get.
-To delete data, the DeleteSave function is used, which takes the name of the save that you need to delete.
+To delete data, the DeleteSave or RemoveValue(if you are use DefaultValues class) function is used, which takes the name of the save that you need to delete.

 Example:
 I want to save and then get a boolean variable.
 I use